FGasper/mongo-measure-writes/README.md

 shard individually and create a report like the above.

 This won’t work if the tool can’t connect to the shards via the connection strings that the mongos reports.
+(This might happen if, for example, your mongos talks to its shards via private IPs.)
 In this case, read from the change stream instead.

 ## Change Stream Mode